TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_tile_layers.md

+- Flavour-based layers are really pointless and will be confusing.
+So no.

+- In Specials tab, don't have fixed layers, only show all possibilities once we try to add something

 - What about grouping (foldering) in special layers?
 	- Well you can create a separate Lights layer too, why not
 	- Will work pretty much the same way as objects layers